avabellaw/crystal-clear-opticians/readme.md

 ### GIFS

-GIF animation to demonstrate the fields test created by me using paint.net and [ezgif](https://ezgif.com/maker).
+GIF animation to demonstrate the Visual Fields test created by me using paint.net and [ezgif](https://ezgif.com/maker).
 I used 12 pictures.
 I made the contrast quite low which was realistic.
 After creating the GIF, I decided to edit it using ezgif Maker to improve visibility.
 I decreased the brightness (-15%) but increased the contrast (+50%).

 ### Videos

-Video of cataracts surgery on  Our Services page [from pixabay](https://pixabay.com/videos/cataract-surgery-eye-retina-vision-4215/)
+Video of cataract surgery on  Our Services page [from pixabay](https://pixabay.com/videos/cataract-surgery-eye-retina-vision-4215/)